snakypy/dotctrl/README.md

 ## Saving and Clone your dotfiles through Github (bonus)

 Now that you have control of your dotfiles, it's time to save them.
-This example below will show you how to save to Github and performing clone.
+This example below will show you how to save to GitHub and performing clone.

 1 - **Save:**